 Lastly, the HIPAA authorization form is a document that allows an appointed person or party to share specific health information with another person or group.
 Basically, with all the privacy rules and regulations, this form is meant to help get the relevant healthcare information into the right hands for you.

-Admittedly, thinking about these scenarios and when you will have to use these documents is not a fun exercise, but I’ve seen both sides of this play out when people are prepared and when they are not.
-Getting the right documents in place is extremely important for you and your loved ones and I highly encourage you to consider getting your estate plan in place if you haven’t already.
+Admittedly, thinking about these scenarios and when you will have to use these documents is not a fun exercise, but we’ve seen both sides of this play out when people are prepared and when they are not.
+Getting the right documents in place is extremely important for you and your loved ones and we highly encourage you to consider getting your estate plan in place if you haven’t already.
 If you have any questions or if you need a referral, please reach out.
-Thanks for watching.

 CCMI provides personalized fee-only financial planning and investment management services to business owners, professionals, individuals and families in San Diego and throughout the country.
 CCMI has a team of CERTIFIED FINANCIAL PLANNERTM professionals who act as fiduciaries, which means our clients’ interests always come first.